FS > M.A.Y.B.E.

 A big thanks to Alvin for writing the book, and I look forward to learning more about Scala 3!
 (I can’t find Alvin’s email address to reach out, so I’ll see if I can DM him on Twitter or something, but I doubt it’ll work)

-Filed in: Ti /30/ | Books /10/ | INTP /7/
+Filed in: INTP /7/ | Ti /30/ | Books /10/

-Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Minanern."
-I think this is related to stinky feet.
+Own your procrastination with Whole Productivity, a new system → Get my free INTJ COVID-19 Guide → Explore your gifts with my INTJ Workbook → Other Publications → ...and the fake word of the hour: "Lurpating."
+Which I believe is a term used when speaking about overcooked food.